metabase/metabase/docs/administration-guide/databases/google-analytics.md

 #### Auth Code

-Once you provided **Client ID** and **Client Secret** with valid scopes, a **Click here to get an auth code** link will appear over the **Auth Code** text box.
-Authorize the connection with your Google Login Credentials to see the Auth Code.
-Copy the code and paste it in the text box.
+Once you've provided **Client ID** and **Client Secret** with valid scopes, a **Click here to get an auth code** link will appear over the **Auth Code** text box.
+Authorize the connection with your Google Login Credentials to see the Auth Code, then copy and paste the code here.

 #### Automatically run queries when doing simple filtering and summarizing.